Health & Well Being (PE, School Sports, PSHE, Extra Curricular Activities)

 Link to Change 4 Life website - Change 4 Life

-Barnados - The UKS2 children are this term taking part in a programme of workshops led by Barnados. https://www.barnardos.org.uk/
+Barnados - Laat year the UKS2 children took part in a programme of workshops led by Barnados. https://www.barnardos.org.uk/

-Young Leaders - We currently have 22 Young Leaders who are trianed to deliver and promote active lunchtimes on both playgrounds.
+Young Leaders - We currently have 22 Young Leaders who are trained to deliver and promote active lunchtimes on both playgrounds.

 The Daily Mile - As a school we are activley taking part in a National Initative called 'The Daily Mile.'
 We use our running track to enhance our fitness levels on a daily basis.
 More information about the Daily Mile can be found by following the link. https://thedailymile.co.uk/

-Everton School Supporters Club - This year we signed up to be affliated with Everton's School Supporters Club.
+Everton School Supporters Club - Again this year we signed up to be affliated with Everton's School Supporters Club.
 They provide a number of oppurtunities to affliated schools including match tickets, cross-curricular lessons, coaching and competitions.
-Year 3 were able to take part in a Live Maths Lesson last half term which was streamed from the new stand at Liverpool's ground!

-Widnes Vikings - After our involvement in the 'Sky Try' programme last year we are delighted to be continuing with our link with Widnes Vikings again and are proud to have been invited to take part in their 'Game Changer Project' which is all about promoting a healthy lifestyle to children.
+Widnes Vikings - After our involvement in the 'Sky Try' programme and 'Game Changer' last year, we are delighted to be continuing with our link with Widnes Vikings and are proud to have been invited to take part in their rugby training sessions for our Year 3 children.

 Whilst engaging the children in the physical activity sessions is a critical part of the ‘Game Changer’ programme, changing parents and teachers habits to physical activity is essential.
 Through the scheme, schools will develop their own approaches to unlocking an extra 15 minutes of physical activity every day through their own innovative ideas and thus complete their ‘Game Changer’ pledges.
 The project also includes a range of healthy eating workshops where children and parents will learn how to ‘Eat Like a Pro’ in partnership with Halton Health Improvement Team.